zacharyqueralt/cloudflareddns/README.md

 Config can be edited without the need for a restart of the script.

-Pls forgive me if I have made bad practices - im <18 and self taught :)

 You could easily create your own notification api in "notify_api.py" if you dont want slack.

 Feel free to pull.

----

-If you like this, pls consider a tip ;)

-BTC: bc1qm5adk0m4nk0a7w2dfnre967wqawcvpx0cxuyac

-cashapp: zacqueralt

 ---

 == INSTALL ==
 - install python: https://www.python.org